damoeb/rss-proxy/README.md

 [![Build Status](https://app.travis-ci.com/damoeb/rss-proxy.svg?branch=master)](https://app.travis-ci.com/damoeb/rss-proxy)

 RSS-proxy allows you to do create an ATOM or JSON feed of any static website or feeds (web to feed), just by analyzing just the HTML structure.
+[Try the demo](https://rssproxy.migor.org).
 It is an alternative UI to [feedless](https://github.com/damoeb/feedless) with a reduced feature set.
 If you want advanced features like fulltext feeds, aggregation, persistence, authentication and others, checkout [feedless](https://github.com/damoeb/feedless/blob/master/docs/third-party-migration.md)

 ![Playground](https://github.com/damoeb/rss-proxy/raw/master/docs/rssproxy-candidates.png "Playground")